-UCRWG Treasurer Dave and his wife Emily have resided in Grand Lake, Colorado for three years and they have served as interpretative volunteers at Rocky Mountain National Park five summers.
-Prior to moving to Colorado Dave owned and managed an environmental engineering and remediation firm headquartered in Tampa, Florida that provided a broad range of environmental services to federal, state and private clients throughout the southeast.
-Prior to his work in consulting he worked for 10 years as a Senior Hydrologist for the U.S. Geological Survey, Water Resources Division in Albany, New York where he conducted research on acid rainfall and its impact on lakes and watersheds.
+Treasurer Dave and his wife Emily have resided in Grand Lake, Colorado since 2017 and served as interpretative volunteers at Rocky Mountain National Park since 2015.
+Dave owned and managed an environmental engineering and remediation firm headquartered in Tampa, Florida prior to retiring to Grand Lake, where he provided a broad range of environmental services to federal, state and private clients throughout the southeastern United States.
+Dave also worked as a Senior Hydrologist for the U.S. Geological Survey, Water Resources Division in Albany, New York for 10 years, where he conducted research on the impacts of acid rainfall on lakes and watersheds.

-Dave has a B.A. degree in chemistry from Emory University; and M.S. in Forest Hydrology from the University of Georgia.
-He has authored and co-authored over 10 technical papers on various water quality related topics.
-He is a licensed Professional Geologist.
+Dave received a B.A. in Chemistry from Emory University and an M.S. in Forest Hydrology from the University of Georgia.
+He is a licensed Professional Geologist and has authored or co-authored over 10 technical papers on various topics related to water quality.

 Mike Holmes joined the UCRWG Board of Directors in Spring 2018, bringing with him over 30 years of experience in watershed restoration.
 Mike and his wife Patty moved to Grand County in 2016 after raising three children in Denver, and he is excited to bring his knowledge and experience to work protecting the headwaters of the Colorado River.